DajMiNazwe/banana/README.md

     a) Opening the Account.

-    At first there is nothing inside our "database" and the only way to open new account is to deposit some value to Banana Best Bank.
+    At first, there is nothing inside our "database" and the only way to open new account is to deposit some value to Banana Best Bank.
 After it's done there will be an account opened for ID that you provided.

     b) Generating One Time Token.